borhanshuvo/event-management-client/README.md

 EVENT MANAGEMENT

-In may home page there are six section.
-Service and review section are dynamic.
-Admin user create service and manage service(delete only).If admin want then add another admin user.
-Admin can change the user order service status.
-Normal user click a service from home page if user not login then firstly login with google account.
-Then order that service with payment by credit card using stripe.
-Normal user can also see ther product status.
-They can also give review with rating.
+Event Management is a event booking web application.
+There are two type of user.
+One is 'Admin' who can create event service, manage event service and also can add another admin.
+Another one is 'Customer' who can book any event including payment using Stripe online payment process.
+Customer can see order status and give review with rating.

 live site link : https://event-management-em.web.app/